AshAvalanche/ash-docs/docs/console/guides/fuji-node/avalanche-node.md

 # 4. Avalanche Node Deployment

 :::caution
-The Ash Console is currently in alpha and **not production-ready**.
+The Ash Console is currently in beta and **not production-ready**.
 It is under active development and subject to breaking changes.
 :::

 We can finally deploy our Avalanche node [resource](/docs/console/glossary#resource)!